 Eat Street – Delivery and takeout options available.
 There are delivery fees and a minimum amount that has to be purchased for certain restaurants.
 They offer features to filter your restaurant results such as order ahead, restaurant-rewards, specials, fast delivery, or try something new – all on the website.

 Postmates- Postmates is exactly the same as UberEats except that Postmates may or may not have restaurants that UberEats has.

 Healthy Xpress- Health Xpress is another option if you are looking for a healthy food delivery service.
 This service works when the student chooses one of their meal plans, then they select the number of meals they want to be delivered, and then someone will deliver the food to the student on designated days.

-The Wholly Kitchen– The Wholly Kitchen is a meal service that offers many different meal plans to fit a variety of lifestyles.
+The Wholly Kitchen- The Wholly Kitchen is a meal service that offers several different meal-plans to fit a variety of lifestyles.
 This gourmet food company only uses the freshest ingredients in the hopes of keeping their clients healthy and happy.